Phenazine: Natural products

 The known biological sources of phenazine compounds are mostly bacterial in nature.
 Some of the genera known to produce phenazines include Pseudomonas spp., Streptomyces spp., and Pantoea agglomerans.
 These phenazine natural products have been implicated in the virulence and competitive fitness of producing organisms.
 For example, the phenazine pyocyanin produced by Pseudomonas aeruginosa contributes to its ability to colonise the lungs of cystic fibrosis patients.
 Similarly, phenazine-1-carboxylic acid, produced by a number of Pseudomonads, increases survival in soil environments and has been shown to be essential for the biological control activity of certain strains.

-While bacterial phenazines are principally involved in secondary metabolisms, methanophenazine in methanogenic archaea (methanogens) is involved in primary metabolisms and are important electron carrier.
+While bacterial phenazines are principally involved in secondary metabolisms, methanophenazine in methanogenic archaea (methanogens) is involved in primary metabolisms and are important electron carriers.
 Methanophenazine acts as the functional equivalent of menaquinones and ubiquinones in other organisms.
 Methanophenazine is only known phenazine of non-bacterial origin and also is the only phenazine that engages in primary metabolisms.